lalalazy12/LearnPytorch/index.md

     ```
     1. Continuously take tasks (`NodeTask`) from the `local_ready_queue` in the loop.
     2. `evaluate_function`
         Call `evaluate_function` to execute the NodeTask instance.
+This function receives NodeTask, the NodeTask saves the derivative calculation function `fn_` of this Node and the gradient before the current Node in the chain.
+        ```

+        ```

     3. Reduce the outstanding_tasks_ of GraphTask corresponding to NodeTask took out in 1
     4.